 Binary azeotropes are two-constituted azeotropes.
 Ternary azeotropes are more than three azeotropic constitutions.

 Boiling a 95% solution of ethanol in water will produce a 95% ethanol vapour.
 It is not necessary to use distillation to obtain higher ethanol concentrations.
 Alcohol and water are miscible, making it possible to combine any quantity of ethanol with any quantity to produce a homogeneous solution that works like an azeotrope.

 On the other side, chloroform and water make up a heteroazeotrope.
-These two liquids are separated by a mix which comes mainly from the top layer of the water, with a small amount of chloroform being dissolved and a small amount of water dissolved from the chloroform base layer.
+These two liquids are separated by a mix that comes mainly from the top layer of the water, with a small amount of chloroform being dissolved and a small amount of water dissolved from the chloroform base layer.
 The mixture can be streamed at a lower temperature when the two layers are heated together as the boiling water or chloroform.
 The resultant vapour would be 97% chloroform and 3% water, irrespective of the liquid ratio.
 The condensation of vapours contributes to fixed layers of composition.
 The upper layer comprises 4.4 per cent of thickness, while the lower condensate layer contains 95.6 per cent.

 We do not use fractional distillation to isolate an azeotrope component.
 There are different types of distillation methods that are used.
 They are as follows:

 - Entrainer distillation: Here, there is an application of an entrainer which is a material that changes the stability of one of the azeotrope components.
 Heterogeneous azeotrope IS is formed.
-The distillation is also termed as azeotropic distillation while using a simulator.
+The distillation is also termed azeotropic distillation while using a simulator.

 - Pressure swing distillation: In this process, the pressure is changed in order to modify the mixture composition and enrich the distillate with the desired portion.

-- Pervaporation: This is a process to separate materials with the help of a membrane which will be permeable to only one material compared to the other.
+- Pervaporation: This is a process to separate materials with the help of a membrane that will be permeable to only one material compared to the other.